 As a result, many do not have robust plans to deal the resulting disruption and the financial losses that will follow.

-Managing risk means identifying what can go wrong in advance in your relationships with vendors, and having a plan in place to deal with it.
+Managing risk means identifying what can go wrong in advance in your relationships with suppliers, and having a plan in place to deal with it.
 Failing to do this or being under-prepared will generate some unwelcome surprises.

 Facing up to the possibility that adverse events may happen is the first step.

-Failure of a key vendor may be critical or even fatal to your business.
+Failure of a key supplier may be critical or even fatal to your business.
 To protect against the potential disasters we employ processes, methods and tools to identify each probability, and then we manage the ensuing risks.

 What can go wrong?